|

 Peter Bradford –

-Adjunct professor, Vermont Law School, former member Nuclear Regulatory Commission, and chairman of the New York Public Service Commission and of Public Utilities Commission of Maine |
+Adjunct professor, Vermont Law School; former Member Nuclear Regulatory Commission, and Chairman of the New York Public Service Commission and of Public Utilities Commission of Maine* |

 Rolf Ekeus –

-International Commission on Missing Persons Commissioner, former UNSCOM Chairman, Swedish ambassador to the US, and chairman of SPIRI |
+Commissioner, International Commission on Missing Persons; former Chairman, United Nations Special Commission on Iraq, Swedish Ambassador to the US, and Chairman, Stockholm International Peace Research Institute |

 Richard K. Lester –